deepset-ai/haystack/README.md

 -   Build **retrieval augmented generation (RAG)** by making use of one of the available vector databases and customizing your LLM interaction, the sky is the limit 🚀
 -   Perform Question Answering **in natural language** to find granular answers in your documents.
 -   Perform **semantic search** and retrieve documents according to meaning.
--   Build applications that can do complex decisions making to answer complex queries: such as systems that can resolve complex customer queries, do knowledge search on many disconnected resources and so on.
+-   Build applications that can make complex decisions making to answer complex queries: such as systems that can resolve complex customer queries, do knowledge search on many disconnected resources and so on.
 -   Use **off-the-shelf models** or **fine-tune** them to your data.
 -   Use **user feedback** to evaluate, benchmark, and continuously improve your models.